codeforprinceton/greengraph/README.md

 The original dataset is located under <b> originalDataset </b>

 ## Ruby on Rails Commands
+You will need to use these commands to run the Application in Ruby on Rails...

 - Move in to the 'greengraph' directory
  ```